Measure would hold websites linked to sex trafficking accountable

 Legislation was approved by the Senate and House and President Donald Trump is expected to sign the bill.

-Shutting down Backpage.com is welcomed news for Chicago mother Yvonne Ambrose, whose 16-year-old daughter Desiree Robinson was killed.
+Shutting down Backpage.com is welcome news for Chicago mother Yvonne Ambrose, whose 16-year-old daughter Desiree Robinson was killed.

 Ambrose was in Washington, D.C., on Tuesday in anticipation of the bill's signing.